AHI Connection Sessions

 • Aubrey Huff, MPA

-ACCME Accreditation and Credit Designation Statements: The University of Michigan Medical School is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
-The University of Michigan Medical School designates this live activity for a maximum of 4.5 AMA PRA Category 1 Credit(s)™.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providerships of the University of Michigan Medical School and the Adolescent Health Initiative.
+The University of Michigan Medical School is accredited by the ACCME to provide continuing medical education for physicians.
+Credit Designation AMA PRA Category 1 The University of Michigan Medical School designates this Live Activity for a maximum of 3.50 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Who Should Attend Connection Sessions?